Write for magazines

 On this theme do take in the fact that short articles are much sought after and are a good way of getting started.
 Editors are often hunting for brief pieces – half a page or even less – to fill an awkward gap in their layouts.
 Don’t be deterred because you won’t be paid much.
 Getting your foot in the door will be reward enough.

 Don’t get hot and heavy with the jokes.
-Humour is a fragile commodity which is all too easy to overdo.
-I call them ‘groaners’ – the jokes that no doubt had the authors chortling at their own wit but would have others shaking their heads.
+Humour is a fragile commodity and it’s all too easy to overdo it.
+I call them ‘groaners’ – the jokes that no doubt had the author chortling but would have others shaking their heads.
 Laborious puns are even worse.
 A lightness of touch laced with an equally light wit is more than enough.

 Do try to submit your article in a tidy and accessible form.
-Preferably send a printed copy of the text, even if there’s a computer file included.
+Coffee stains and paw prints from your pet jaguar won't impress.
+If practicable send a printed copy of the text, even if there’s a computer file included.
 Photos can be prints, transparencies or in an acceptable computer format (jpegs, tiffs etc).
 Computer images can be reduced in size but should be of good quality and have a resolution of at least 300 dpi (dots per inch).
 Include rough sketches for any necessary artwork.
 Label everything carefully and make sure your package is complete.
-If you want material returned, don't forget an SAE.
+If you want non-electronic material returned, supply an SAE.

-Finally, don’t ever give up!
+Finally, don’t give up!
 Established writers have achieved a sort of critical mass of work that gives their submissions momentum.
-Prove yourself both able and dependable and, believe me, editors will welcome you with open arms.
+Prove yourself both able and dependable and, believe me, you will succeed in the end